- GETTING YOUR J-1 VISA

 Note: If the original proof of insurance is in your native language, please obtain a version of the policy in English to meet the proof of insurance requirement during check-in.

-For questions on the health insurance requirements and online waiver, please feel free to send us an email.
+For questions on the health insurance requirements, please feel free to send us an email.

 Checking-in with OISS

 All new international scholars are required to check-in with OISS within seven to ten days of arrival in San Diego.
 Please contact your USD program coordinator or OISS directly to make your check-in appointment.
 Please allot anywhere between 30 minutes to an hour for your check-in.